Herbert Norkus: Death

 On 24 January 1932, 15-year-old Herbert Norkus and other Hitler Youth members were distributing leaflets advertising a forthcoming Nazi rally.
 The group was confronted by Communists.
 Norkus fought them off and ran to a nearby house for help.
 A man answered and slammed the door in his face.
 Norkus was then stabbed six times by the pursuing Communists.
 He banged on another door, which was answered by a woman who tried to get him to a hospital.
 However, he died on arrival.

 "Hitlerjunge Quex"

 Writer Karl Aloys Schenzinger made Norkus into a role model for the Hitler Youth in a popular Nazi novel, Der Hitlerjunge Quex (1932).
 The novel was required reading for all members of the Hitler Youth.
 In 1933, it was made into a film directed by Hans Steinhoff, with Hitler Youth member Jürgen Ohlsen in the lead role and Heinrich George in a major role as the boy's father.

 Honors

 Passau named a street after Norkus.

-A German Navy school ship called the Herbert Norkus was named in his honor, but it was never completed because of the war.
+A German Navy school ship called the was named in his honor, but it was never completed because of the war.
 Many schools, streets and squares were also named after him during the Nazi period.